 First, I removed the two (2) AP screws holding the Numberplate in place from The Plate: Step 2 above.
 This was done without disassembling anything else.
 Then, I grabbed the bag with the single magnet sticker:

-I peeled the backing from the magnetic sticker and stuck it into the space where the Numberplate was:
+I peeled the backing from the magnetic sticker and stuck it into the recess where the Numberplate used to be:

-Then I used the other bag with the OUTATIME license plate in it, and dropped it into place.
+Then I removed the OUTATIME license plate from the other bag and simply dropped it right into place.
 Mike had already applied the much clearer registration tag decals to it.
 And just like that, we are done!

 I think this new Mike Lane plate is a major improvement over the original Eaglemoss version.
 You can actually read the registration tags and it has the four mounting holes printed on it.
-You can then use the removal tool (a guitar pick) to easily remove the plate and swap in his 2015 future version if you’d like.
+You can then use the supplied removal tool (a guitar pick) to easily remove the plate and swap in the included 2015 future barcode version if you’d so choose.
 The detail on these plates is fantastic!

-Alternatively, if you like the look of the original Eaglemoss plate, Mike Lane supplies a magnetic option for it as well.
+Alternatively, Mike Lane also includes a magnetic option to update the stock plate.
 He even includes a double set of extra registration tags to swap out the awful Eaglemoss ones.
 You can see the new tags here along with the original plate (with the original registration tags removed).
-These new tags are part of Mike Lane’s Decal Set I:
+These new tags are also part of Mike’s Vinyl Stickers Set I, sold separately:

 I put the new tags on, then in the bag with the removal tool, I found another magnetic sticker: